todcan67/gna/readme.txt

-Simple Bootstrap is a basic Wordpress theme using Boostrap.
+GNA Bootstrap is a basic Wordpress theme using Simple Boostrap.

 It is build to very clean, responsive and easy to modify.
 It supports customizable background and both left and right sidebars (the sidebars only appear if you put widgets in them).